 ‘Vulture’ begins with the first-person narrator describing his most recent actions.

 I had walked since dawn…

-The second half of the first line, and part of the second, place the speaker where he is going to be for the remainder of the piece,
+In the second half of the first line and part of the second, place the speaker where he is going to be for the remainder of the piece,

 …and lay down to rest on a bare hillside

 Above the ocean.

 It is likely that this spot by the ocean was not his destination, but a place of rest that would then spawn the entirety of this poem.
 The speaker is on his back with his eyes cast up toward the sky.
 He sees a vulture, “wheeling high up in heaven.”
 This sky above him is not described as simply, “sky,” or “space,” but as “heaven.”
 He is, whether through hope or belief, placing himself in a position where he is below heaven, and the vulture is “high up in” it.

 The vulture is “wheeling” or circling the sky above the speaker and he is getting closer to the ground.

 …presently it passed again, but lower and nearer, its orbit

 The circles in which the bird is flying is taking it closer to the ground, it is coming out of heaven and down closer to earth where the speaker lives and rests on the hill by the ocean.